bUnit-dev/bUnit/docs/site/docs/contribute.md

 title: Contribute
 ---

-# How to Contribute
+# How to contribute

 One of the easiest ways to contribute is to participate in discussions on GitHub issues.
 You can also contribute by submitting pull requests with code changes.

-## General Feedback and Discussions
+## General feedback and discussions
 Start a discussion on the [bUnit discussion list](https://github.com/egil/bUnit/discussions).

-## Bugs and Feature Requests
+## Bugs and feature requests
 For bugs or feature requests, log a new issue on the [issues list](https://github.com/egil/bunit/issues).
 Be sure to use the right template.

-## Contributing Code and Content
+## Contributing code and content

 bUnit accepts fixes and features.
 Here is what you should do when writing code for bUnit: